 When comparing hair dryer models, I like to find one with multiple settings.
 The minium that you should you aim for is one that has at least three heat options for heat, warm and cool settings.
 You also need at least two speeds in a hair dryer before you buy.

 What else I found essential is a cool-shot button before I buy a new dryer.
 I found that shooting those final blasts of cold air when using my round ceramic brushes does the trick to lock in a curl and seal hair cuticles to add more shine.

 Some people don’t mind how heavy their hair dryer is to hold while blow-drying.
 However, I am not one of them due to my small wrists.
 I once had a very expensive hair dryer that had everything else that I wanted, but felt like I was holding an iron weight in my hands that tired me out.
 Now I check the weight first so the hair dryer is hopefully less than two pounds.

 Handle comfort is another feature you should think about.
 Is the middle where the hand will be too thick to keep your hand positioned there for too long?
 Does it indent or slim toward the center of the handle for easier handling?
 Are the buttons in a bad position to hurt your hand while holding it?

-Cord length is also extremely important when you buy a hair dryer.
+Cord length is also extremely important when you buy a dryer.
 You know where you’ll be drying your hair at and plug location.
 Therefore, the cord of model that you’re considering needs to reach the distance you need.
 You’ll save yourself trouble later trying to find another spot if you remember to keep that in mind.

 With any luck, these few quick tips on how to buy the best hair dryer will make you love that new hair dryer more.